top of page

 REHABILITATION GUILDLINES

-Rehabilitation following your PRP injection treatment is extremely important for the full effective recovery following your injury.
-EACH INDIVIDUAL CASE VARIES.
+Rehabilitation following your PRP injection treatment of course very important for the full effective recovery following your injury.
+EACH INDIVIDUAL CASE WILL VARY.
+Below we have provided some very basic guidelines, but your clinician will make this more personalised for you and your recovery.

 PRP Injection Treatment